tacman/mailtrap/sfcasts/mailtrap-email-testing.md

 has some limits but is perfect for getting started.
 Once you're in, you'll be on their app homepage.
 What we're interested in right now is *email testing*, so click that.
 You should see something like this.
-If you don't have an inbox yet, you can add one here.
+If you don't have an inbox yet, add one here.

-Open the inbox.
-This is where our emails with show up.
-We need to configure the SMTP server in our app.
-This is all the details we need, but check this out: down here in "Code Samples", choose "PHP" and then "Symfony".
-This is the exact `MAILER_DSN` we need to integrate this test inbox into our app.
-Beautiful!
-Copy it.
+Open the inbox: our emails will show up here.
+We need to configure our app to send emails to this SMTP server.
+Click "SMTP Settings", "PHP" then "Symfony".
+This is the exactly what we need!
+Copy the `MAILER_DSN`.

 Because this is a sensitive value, and may vary between different developers, I don't want to add it to `.env` as that's commited to git.
 Instead, create a new `.env.local` file at the root of your project.
 This file is ignored by git and is just for your local environment variable overrides.
 Paste the `MAILER_DSN` here.

-We are setup for Mailtrap testing!
+We are set up for Mailtrap testing!
 That was easy!
 Test'r out!

 Back in our app, book a new trip: Name: `Steve`, Email: `steve@minecraft.com`, any date in the future, and book.
 This request takes a bit longer than before because